mvolkmann/MyUnixEnv/notes/11tyNotes.md

 }
 ```

-Use the `.css` files by adding link tags in layout files.
+One way to use the `.css` files is to add `link` tags in layout files.
+Each layout file can include different `.css` files.
 For example:

 ```html